 Method two: Materials, Labor, Overhead and Profit (MLOP).

 The main area where mistakes can be made is the cost of labor – which is actually unknown, and is estimated based on previous experience of the contractor.
-If the job is easy, these labor cost estimates will be more or less accurate.
-If a roof is complicated, there is a good chance the contractor will make a mistake estimating labor costs, and you may be overcharged upfront or the contractor will tell you in the middle of the job that he miscalculated the labor and there must be a change order.
+If the job is easy, this labor cost estimate will be more or less accurate.
+If a roof is complicated, there is a good chance the the contractor will make a mistake estimating labor costs, and you may be overcharged upfront or the contractor will tell you in the middle of the job that he miscalculated the labor and there must be a change order.
 In reality, unless you are dealing with a VERY experienced roof estimator and the company really knows its costs of labor and overheads, MLOP is not the preferred method of roof pricing.

-Cost of roof repair:
+Cost of Roof Repair:

-When we repair flat roofs in Metro Boston area, we charge a $375 flat fee for materials and 2 hours of repair work.
-Some roofers do it differently, but most will have some sort of a flat fee for roof repair, and any additional work will be extra.
+When we repair flat roofs in the Metro Boston area, we charge a $375 flat fee for materials and 2 hours of work.
+Some roofers do it differently, but most will have some sort of a flat fee for repair, and any additional work will be extra.
 Also note that 99% of the time, roof repairs are not guaranteed, which is more or less an industry standard.
-I’ve yet to find roofing contractors that warranty their repair work.
+I’ve yet to find contractors that warranty their repair work.

-Roof Prices:
+Roof Prices

-Asphalt Shingles roof prices:
+Asphalt Shingles Prices

-Based on our experience and survey of roofing contractors from different regions of continental US, average price per square of Asphalt Shingles Roof is in the range of $250-300.
+Based on our experience and survey of contractors from different regions of continental US, the average price per square of Asphalt Shingles is in the range of $250-300.
 This price is to install a new 30-year dimensional (architectural) shingles on a walkable (3-6 roof pitch) ranch-type house.
 This price includes a tear-off + disposal of 1 layer of existing shingles, 15 lb. felt underlayment, new pipe flashing for plumbing vents (stink-pipes) and ridge cap, using either special ridge-cap shingles or color-matching three-tab shingles.

-Chimney re-flashing, Ice & Water shield, ridge vent, rotten wood replacement, sky-light flashing, etc. are usually extra, and most roofing contractors charge for them “per item” or per linear foot, as is the case with ridge vent and Ice & Water shield.
+Chimney re-flashing, Ice & Water shield, ridge vent, rotten wood replacement, sky-light flashing, etc. are usually extra, and most contractors charge for them “per item” or per linear foot, as is the case with ridge vent and Ice & Water shield.

 The average cost to flash a chimney is $300, and should include new counter-flashing.
 Skylight flashing is about $200.